AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

 standard output by default or in the file specified by the :option:`-o` command line option.

-Later in this documentation we name output formats by the text to add to :option:`--annotate` on the command line.
-For example, we use "the :option:`=report` outputs" to mean "the coverage reports produced with :option:`--annotate=report` ".
+Later in this chapter we name output formats by the text to add to :option:`--annotate` on the command line.
+For example, we use "the :option:`=report` outputs" to mean "the coverage reports produced with :option:`--annotate=report`".

 In all the cases, the report focuses on the sources stated to be of interest by way of the :option:`--scos` command line argument.